mikesposito/tunnelify/README.md

 - Create a remotely accesible url
 - Expose your local tunnelify server on the remote url
 - Create your custom remote tunnel provider
+- Public, Free and Predefined provider `https://tnlfy.live`

 #### WIP

-- Public, Free and Predefined provider `https://tnlfy.live`
 - More sophisticated Tunnel management for the Provider
-- Better provider configuration for a more customizable experience
+- Better Provider configuration for a more customizable experience

 ## Install